bkryza/decorest/README.rst

 @query
 ~~~~~~

-Adds a query key-value pair to the request.
+Adds a query parameter to the request.
 URL encoding will be applied to
 the value using :py:`urlencode`, e.g.:

 .. code-block:: python